lllyasviel/sketchKeras/README.md

 ![pic](https://raw.githubusercontent.com/lllyasviel/sketchKeras/master/test1/opencv.jpg)

 As we can see, the result is far from artificial sketch.
-To achieve better performance, we may modify the parameters and enhance the pic, then this one:
+To achieve better performance, we may modify the parameters and enhance the pic, then it comes this one:

 ![pic](https://raw.githubusercontent.com/lllyasviel/sketchKeras/master/test1/opencv_enhanced.jpg)

 The result is still not good.
-People like to add shadow to their drawing by add dense lines and these lines or points will become noise and disturb the high-pass algorithm.
-It is apprent that we can modify the parameters or use denoise methods to improve these, but drawings differ from one another and it is impossible to handle these automatically.
+People like to add shadow to their drawing by add dense lines or points and these will become noise and disturb the high-pass algorithm.
+It is apprent that we can modify the parameters or use denoise methods to improve it, but drawings differ from one another and it is impossible to handle these automatically.

 Then let us try the **lnet of PaintsChainer** (similar to HED)

 ![pic](https://raw.githubusercontent.com/lllyasviel/sketchKeras/master/test1/paintsChainer_lnet.jpg)
-d

 The result from nerual networks looks different from those from algorithm.
 However, this is still not so good.
 The author of PaintsChainer use threslod to avoid noise and normalize the line, as this: